crgtrry/homework3/README.md

 https://github.com/crgtrry/homework3

+Amount of time to do assignment: 5 hours

 ## NgBook: Angular Reddit

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) Modified to add flag button to flag article if role assigned to article is 'administrator.
 It is not functional (extra credit was not done in this case)